ejhigson/nestcheck/docs/api.rst

 Detailed API documentation
 ===========================

-This page doccuments the different modules and functions in the ``nestcheck`` package.
+This page documents the different modules and functions in the ``nestcheck`` package.

 data_processing
 ===============